pfatyga/492Assignment3/readme.txt

 login:  pfatyga
 -==================================README==================================-

+First run make to create the executable ./hwk3a
-To run my assignment you must specify the following command-line parameters to the ./hwk3a executable in any order:
+To run the executable you must specify the following command-line parameters in any order:

 	-f [dir_list.txt] [file_list.txt]
 	-s [disk size]